Breast Augmentation in Newport Beach

 How bad will scarring be after the surgery?

-This depends on the technique used and the location of the scar.
-Some scars can take 18 months to reach their final appearance and but most will be close to the final result by 3-6 months following the procedure.
-Dr. Kessler will provide a scar massage protocol to speed scar resolution.
-You may also use scar therapy cream.
+The post-surgical scarring largely depends on the technique used and the location of the scar.
+Each patients’ result will vary with some scars taking 18 months to reach their final appearance following the procedure.* Dr. Kessler will provide a scar massage protocol to speed scar resolution.

 Are silicone implants safe?